tamoor1/tamoor1/README.md

 Private lockers facility
 Qr scans
 New Offers for specific users
-Providing facilities to citizens to have lockers at public places Check availability and updatethe  status of lockers
+Providing facilities to citizens to have lockers in public places Check availability and updatethe  status of lockers

 **GreenTree**
 Providing solutions for plant sales and purchases delivery to doorsteps
-Complete e-commerce based on plants selling only maintained categories for indoor/ outdoor and option to create custom categories as well
+Complete e-commerce based on plant sales only maintained categories for indoor/ outdoor, and an option to create custom categories as well

+**Connect with me**
 📫 LinkedIn: https://www.linkedin.com/in/ali-tamoor-3778b6116/

 ### 🚀 Highlights-
 - 🔭 I’m currently developing technology solutions aligned with real-world container, finance, and shipping workflows.
 - 🌱 I’m currently learning AI implementation using and exploring different ways of prompts.
 - 👯 I’m looking to collaborate on new challenges
-- 🤔 I’m looking for help with my skill set to polish further by being a part of amazing team.
+- 🤔 I’m looking for help with my skill set to polish further by being a part of an amazing team.
-- 💬 Ask me about anything..
+- 💬 Ask me about React, JavaScript, React Native
-- 📫 How to reach me: LinkedIn as per above provided link.
+- 📫 How to reach me: LinkedIn as per the above provided link.
 - 😄 Pronouns: He / Mr.
 - ⚡ Fun fact:  Hands-on with full software lifecycle: requirements, development, testing, deployment, and support.
 Hands-on with full software lifecycle: requirements, development, testing, deployment, and support.
-Used to be a good Sketch Artist and competed on District level.
+Used to be a good Sketch Artist and competed on the district level.